tiagoprn/dot_files/nvim/README.md

 $ pip install -r /storage/src/devops/python/requirements.nvim-lsp  # https://github.com/tiagoprn/devops/blob/master/python/requirements.nvim-lsp
 ```

-That will install not only pynvim, but also other packages related to python LSP on neovim (python-language-server e.g.)
+That will install not only pynvim, but also other packages related to python LSP on neovim (pylsp, black, pylint, isort, etc...) on this common environment.
+If the need arises to use different versions of any of them, I can manually install thelibraries at `/storage/src/devops/python/requirements.nvim-lsp` on the project's virtualenv.

 ## Other